← Back to Blog

 None of this collapses the choice into “always free” or “always paid.”
 It does mean the “four weeks of auth and Stripe wiring” pitch is a 2023 pitch.
 The 2026 pitch for paid is curated architecture plus AI-readiness.
 VibeReady ships both; that’s the bias we acknowledged at the top.

-VibeReady ships a Next.js 16 SaaS starter with auth, billing, and the AI harness pre-configured: AGENTS.md, scoped skills, sub-agents, and quality gates.
-Free starts at $149 for the AI Framework.
+VibeReady ships a Next.js 16 SaaS starter with auth, billing, Terraform-managed Cloud Run deploys, and the AI harness pre-configured: AGENTS.md context, 22 agent skills, 10 sub-agents, and quality gates.
+Pricing starts at $149 for the AI Framework edition; the Full Kit is $399.
 See editions →

 Frequently Asked Questions